Anish-Reddy-K/the-ai-engineers-handbook/README.md

 <details>
 <summary>Where should I start?</summary>

-Chapter 1.
+[Article 1](https://manual.arkr.ca/bit.html).
 We start at the very basics (Bits & Information) and build our way up to the cloud (AI & Distributed Systems).
 </details>

 <details>